 Pink Clay Soap Recipe

-With rose geranium essential oil, french pink clay, and the mildness and conditioning properties of olive oil, this soap recipe provides a very gentle cleansing, conditioning and wonderfully scented soap to enjoy at home.
+With rose geranium essential oil, pink and red clay, and the mildness and conditioning properties of olive oil, this soap recipe provides a very gentle cleansing, conditioning and wonderfully scented soap to enjoy at home.
 A great alternative to the French Green Clay Soap Recipe if you have oily skin, but more sensitive.

 Find Where to Buy Handmade Pink Clay Soap